American International Group Inc. (NYSE:AIG) stock crossing the finish line today

 Sponsored

-Furthermore, one should take into account the price to sales ratio of a company for the last year, which is 0.72.
-Likewise, its price to free cash flow for the last twelve months stands at 13.39.
-AIG’s price to book ratio for the most recent quarter was 0.94, resulting in an 17.25 price to cash per share for the period.
+As an additional measure, we should look at the company’s price-to-sales ratio for the past year, which is 0.66 at the moment.
+Likewise, its price to free cash flow for the last twelve months stands at 12.41.
+AIG’s price to book ratio for the most recent quarter was 0.86, resulting in an 15.98 price to cash per share for the period.

 How does American International Group Inc. (AIG) stock rate among analysts?
 Buy, sell, or hold?